4th Queen's Own Hussars: Second World War

 The regiment was posted to the Middle East arriving on 31 December 1940 and as part of the 1st Armoured Brigade in the 6th Australian Infantry Division fought in the Greek Campaign.
-As the rearguard in the Corinth Canal Bridge action the regiment was overrun and surrendered losing all senior officers and over 400 men as prisoners of war.
+As the rearguard defending the bridge across the Corinth Canal, the regiment was overrun and surrendered en masse, losing all senior officers and over 400 men as prisoners of war.
 In June 1941, the regiment was reconstituted in Cairo and rejoined the 1st Armoured Brigade.
 Badly mauled during the Battle of Gazala in May 1942 and having lost almost an entire squadron, which had been attached to the 3rd County of London Yeomanry (Sharpshooters), in June 1942, the regiment was temporarily amalgamated with one squadron from the (similarly depleted) 8th King's Royal Irish Hussars to form the 4th/8th Hussars for the Battle of Alam el Halfa in August 1942 and the Second Battle of El Alamein in October 1942.
 The regiment fought with distinction in the Italian campaign during the allied advance into the Axis territories.
 Winston Churchill became Honorary Colonel of the Regiment in 1941 and served until amalgamation.